rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     2. This will only be used once in your code, therefore use an appropriate unique identity.
 5. Within the navigation bar, do the following:
     1. Apply a class to the "About" link element called: **active**.
-    2. Apply a class to the list item containing the "Book an Appointment" link called: **right**
+    2. Change the link text for the third link to `Book an Appointment`.Apply a class to this item called: **right**
 6. Within the main section, create an **aside** element.
 7. Within the aside element, do the following:
     1. Display the image of the city of Phoenix provided to you in the repo.